meganlavengood/presentations/markdown/2025-edm/too-long-script.md

 It's hard for me to wrap up here, because honestly I could talk about this stuff for a long, long time.
 I actually made a script today instead of talking off bullets like I've been doing lately, because of my concern that I'll blow right past the 20-minute mark if I don't stick to a script!
 I think these topics are so interesting and valuable, for myself and for my students, and I hope I've convinced you to feel the same way.

 The thing is that timbre and texture are special.
-They can be used to analyze any type of music—not just EDM, and not just Western Classical music, but really anything.
-Virtually any piece of music has a timbre and a texture.
+They can be used to analyze any type of music—not just EDM, and not just Western Classical music, but really anything. `CLICK` Virtually any piece of music has a timbre and a texture.
 Teaching this way of listening to music makes students really flexible in how they can apply music theory going forward in their careers and lives.

-It's true that timbre and texture can be difficult to teach, but our mantra with critical pedagogy is that the difficulty is part of the lesson.
-As much as I love putting everything in the right box like any good music theorist, the fact is that not everything in music can be fully described within a system of categories.
+It's true that timbre and texture can be difficult to teach, but our mantra with critical pedagogy is that the difficulty is part of the lesson. `CLICK` As much as I love putting everything in the right box like any good music theorist, the fact is that not everything in music can be fully described within a system of categories.
 But we don't need to throw the baby out with the bathwater, either—systems can still get us talking and provide a basis for understanding one another.
-By asking students to grapple with challenging examples, they learn an important life lesson that no tool is perfect, but we can always build on existing tools to make something new and meaningful.
+By asking students to grapple with challenging examples, they learn an important life lesson that no tool is perfect, but we can always build on existing tools to make something new and meaningful.`CLICK`

 Thanks for listening and I hope you can take some of these ideas back to your own students.